-- The accused student and the Dean of Students shall meet to discuss the Dean of Students findings and recommended disciplinary sanction.
+- The accused student and the Dean of Students shall meet to discuss the Dean of Students’s findings and recommended disciplinary sanction.
 The findings shall cite specific disciplinary offenses and specific sanctions as described in these regulations.
-The decision of the Dean of Student is final.
+The decision of the Dean of Students is final.

 - Institutional hearing before the Student Affairs Committee.
 A student accused of violating an offense may choose to have the case heard by the Student Affairs Committee.
-The committee, appointed by the President, is comprised of four faculty members, two student members and the Dean of Students serves as ex-officio.
+The committee, appointed by the President, is comprised of four faculty members, two student members, and the Dean of Students, who serves as ex-officio.
 The appointment of faculty members shall be reviewed annually; reappointment can occur.
 The student members are selected annually.

 - If a student elects to have a hearing by the Student Affairs Committee, the following procedures shall apply: